Motor Vehicle Collisions

 The majority of car accidents can be avoided if every car driver acts in a safe manner.
 Unfortunately, not every motorist drives with care.
 All too often, innocent people are injured and killed not because of their own actions but those of other drivers on the road.
 When this happens, injured accident victims and the surviving family members of those wrongfully killed have the right to take legal action.

 If you have been injured or lost a loved one in a car accident, you may be entitled to receive compensation for your injuries, and Jones & Hill can help.
-For over 35 years, our firm has been representing the rights of motor vehicle accident victims in Lake Charles, Alexandria, Oakdale, Oberlin, and the nearby areas.
+For more than 35 years, our firm has been representing the rights of motor vehicle accident victims in Lake Charles, Alexandria, Oakdale, Oberlin, and the nearby areas.
 Our Louisiana car accident lawyers have extensive experience and are willing to take your case to trial if that is what is needed to secure the full, fair recovery you are owed.
 We provide caring, client-focused representation, coupled with aggressive advocacy, both in and out of the courtroom.

 What Are the Leading Causes of Car Accidents?